-As a parent, look out for signs, because dyslexia is best identified and diagnosed at the earliest opportunity to reduce feelings of embarrassment and concern and to seek specialist help.
-There’s a relatively high chance of dyslexia being genetically passed through generations.
+Dyslexia is best identified and diagnosed at the earliest opportunity to reduce feelings of embarrassment and concern and to seek specialist help.
+There’s a relatively high chance of dyslexia being genetically passed through generations, so if you or your partner have the learning disability then it's definitely something to be aware of.
 However, all parents and educational practitioners are encouraged to look out for tell-tale characteristics.

 On the upside, dyslexia is not related to general intelligence and sufferers often have great strengths in reasoning and in visual and creative fields.